AIRWAY HEALTH

 Adult Airway Expansion

-The Screening
+Airway Screening

-During your dental exam, we look for physical signs of airway restriction—scalloped tongue, tonsil size, and wear patterns on your teeth.
+During your dental exam, we look for physical signs of airway restriction — scalloped tongue, tonsil size, and wear patterns on your teeth.

-The Test
+Sleep Test

 We dispense an easy-to-use Home Sleep Test.
 You sleep in your own bed for one or two nights.

-The Diagnosis
+Diagnosis

 A board-certified sleep physician reviews your data to provide a formal medical diagnosis.

-The Treatment
+Treatment Plan

 Based on the doctor’s findings and your goals, we design a custom therapy plan to restore your sleep.